vynogradskyi/deliveroo-coding-challenge/README.md

     - every Cron item of the string is in correct [format][https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm]

-## Not achieved
+### Not achieved

 I was able to implement only basic scenario in a given time.
 No special letters or symbols like: L, W, C, #.
-No reserved words for Months and Dys like (Jan, Jul, Mon, Wed etc).
+No reserved words for Months and Days like (Jan, Jul, Mon, Wed etc).

-## Installation
+### Installation
 version of the framework is *.Net Core 3.1*

 - [install dotnet on your machine][https://docs.microsoft.com/en-us/dotnet/core/install/]